Hurry Up (song): Background and composition

-Che'Nelle recorded various demos which were uploaded online via the social networking website MySpace and these were shared across music forums.
+Che'Nelle recorded various demos that were uploaded online via the social networking website MySpace and these were shared across music forums.
 The artist's work came to the attention of record producers and she was flown to the US, signed and began work on her debut album.
 Che'Nelle's debut album titled Things Happen for a Reason was first released on 20 August 2007.
 "Hurry Up" was released as the second single from the album.

 "Hurry Up" was written by Sean Garrett and Warren Felder.
 It was also produced by the duo and then recorded by Vernon J Mungo at Silent Studios based in Atlanta, Georgia.
 It received additional mixing from Phil Tan at Soapbox Studios also in Atlanta.
 In Japan a promotional CD was released with official artwork.
 In Europe another promotional CD was issued with different cover art and featured a main edit and instrumental of the song.
 In the UK it was released to radio as an official remix version featuring the rapper Tinchy Stryder.
 It was released via the EMI subsidiary label Positiva Records.
 The song was also issued to Russian radio stations on 10 March 2008, via Gala Records.

 A music video for "Hurry Up" premiered on iTunes on 17 December 2007.